robynlm/aurel/_sources/source/advice.rst.txt

 or the :ref:`dev_version`.
 You should be able to find the package in `myenv/lib/pythonX.X/site-packages/aurel`.
-Acompanying required packages will be installed automatically, but at this point you should also install any other python packages you tipycally use.
+Accompanying required packages will be installed automatically, but at this point you should also install any other python packages you typically use.

 Jupyter notebook
 ++++++++++++++++